Hair flips are just cool!

 Many people prefer to use a fan, which has long been considered an important piece of studio equipment for fashion and glamour photographers.

-I always like to prove the point that you don’t need a ton of fancy equipment to get the job done so here is a video and some samples of shots done without a fan… just by simply having the model flip her head.
+I always like to prove the point that you don’t need a ton of fancy equipment to get the job done so here is a video and some samples of hair flips done without a fan… just by simply having the model flip her head.
 Of course the effect is not identical, but I would argue that in many ways it is much cooler.

 Pre-focusing assures you more consistent results and is an easy step since you are taking the time to choreograph the models movements in advance.